Skip to Content

 The most common probation violations in San Antonio and Bexar County involve:

-• committing a new criminal offense or violation of the law including a felony or misdemeanor;
+• Committing a new criminal offense or violation of the law including a felony or misdemeanor;

-• failing a drug test with a dirty urine;
+• Failing a drug test with a dirty urine;

-• failing to report for a scheduled meeting with your probation officer;
+• Failing to report for a scheduled meeting with your probation officer;

-• moving without permission (often called ”absconding”);
+• Moving without permission (often called ”absconding”);

-• not paying all of the fines and court costs;
+• Not paying all of the fines and court costs;

-• not paying restitution;
+• Not paying restitution;

-• not completing a requirement of your probation such as counseling or classes; or
+• Not completing a requirement of your probation such as counseling or classes; or

-• not completing community service.
+• Not completing community service.

 In a probation revocation hearing, the court does not have to decide whether the violation occurred beyond all reasonable doubt.
 Instead, the court will use a lower standard known as the preponderance of the evidence.
 Furthermore, probation revocation hearings are heard before the court and not a jury.